Counseling & Behavioral Health Providers

 Judy Morrissey, LCSW

 Judy received her MSW from Gallaudet University in Washington, DC and undergraduate degree from St. Joseph's University in Philadelphia.
 Judy's clinical background includes a range of inpatient and outpatient experience in LGBT settings, including Whitman-Walker Clinic in Washington, where she worked exclusively with people with HIV/AIDS.
-She is particularly interested in trauma, addictions treatment and co-occurring disorders.
+She is particularly interested in trauma, addicitions treatment and recovery, and EMDR.
 Judy provides clinical supervision in Open Door and coordinates the MSW Intern program.

 Rand Faulkner, MSW, LCSW